andrewparmar/gesture-recognition/code/Project_Files_2/README.md

 # CV_Spring2020 Final Project Submission:
 # Author: Andrew Parmar
-# GID:
+# GID: 903389515

 ## Package Description
 This package is the final project deliverable for the Action Recognition topic of the CS6476 course.
-The package contains the final code pacakge containing all source files used to generate images and output shows in the final report.
+The package contains the final code package containing all source files used to generate images and output shows in the final report.